 - Text The entire text, including quotations, should be typed double spaced with 1½-inch margins on all sides.
 Quotations of less than 50 words should be enclosed in quotation marks; quotations of 50 or more words should be blocked off and indented an additional inch on the left and right margins.
 Footnotes should be identified in the text by superscript numbers.

-- Footnotes Acknowledgements (if any) should be preceded by an asterisk and placed before the first footnote.
-Footnotes should follow the form of the AALL Universal Citation Guide (3d ed.
-2014) where applicable.
-For matters not covered in the UCG, use The Bluebook (20th ed.
-2015).
+- Footnotes Acknowledgments (if any) should be preceded by an asterisk and placed before the first footnote.
+Footnotes should follow the form of The Bluebook (20th ed.
+2015), where applicable.
+However, citations to Law Library Journal should follow the form of the AALL Universal Citation Guide (3d ed.
+2014).

 - Appendices, Bibliographies, Tables, &Illustrations Supplementary materials, such as appendices and bibliographies, should be provided on separate pages.
 Each table, illustration, and all similar material that is to be published within the text should be individually numbered (e.g., Table 1).
 Indicate the desired placement by providing an appropriate instruction within brackets in the text (e.g., [Insert Table 1]).
 Camera-ready artwork must be supplied for all illustrations.